First of two parts.

 Next in the series: Bear hunting as heritage, conservation

-Note: Coastal Review will not publish Thursday and Friday this week in recognition of the Thanksgiving holiday.
+Note: Coastal Review will not publish Thursday and Friday this week in recognition of the Thanksgiving and Native American Heritage Day holidays, respectively.